 What is a Parenting Plan?

-A parenting plan is an agreement between you and the child’s other parent that is designed to help you make decisions about important issues, including:
+A parenting plan is a contract between you and the other parent of your child that was created to assist you in making decisions on key matters, such as:

 - Days and time your child will be with you and your child’s other parent.